Alison Bechdel: Career

 Bechdel moved to Manhattan during the summer of 1981 and applied to several art schools, but was rejected and worked in many office jobs in the publishing industry.

 She began Dykes to Watch Out For as a single drawing labeled "Marianne, dissatisfied with the morning brew: Dykes to Watch Out For, plate no. 27".
 An acquaintance recommended she send her work to WomaNews, a feminist newspaper, which published her first work in its June 1983 issue.
 Bechdel gradually moved from her early single-panel drawings to multi-paneled strips.
 Dykes to Watch Out For began this process, developing into a series of posters and postcards, allowing for people to have a look into the urban lesbian community.
 After a year, other outlets began running the strip.

 In the first years, Dykes to Watch Out For consisted of unconnected strips without a regular cast or serialized storyline.
 However, its structure eventually evolved into a focus on following a set group of lesbian characters.
 In 1986, Firebrand Books published a collection of the strips to date.
 In 1987, Bechdel introduced her regular characters, Mo and her friends, while living in St. Paul, Minnesota.
-Dykes to Watch Out For is the origin of the "Bechdel test", which has become a frequently used metric in cultural discussion of film.
+Dykes to Watch Out For is the origin of the "Bechdel test", intended as a joke, which has become a frequently used metric in cultural discussion of film.
 In 1988, she began a short-lived page-length strip about the staff of a queer newspaper, titled "Servants to the Cause", for The Advocate.
 Bechdel has also written and drawn autobiographical strips and has done illustrations for magazines and websites.
 The success of Dykes to Watch Out For allowed Bechdel to quit her day job in 1990 to work on the strip full-time.

 In November 2006, Bechdel was invited to sit on the Usage Panel of the American Heritage Dictionary.
 In 2012, Bechdel was a Mellon Residential Fellow for Arts and Practice at the Richard and Mary L. Gray Center at the University of Chicago and co-taught "Lines of Transmission: Comics & Autobiography" with Professor Hillary Chute.
 On April 6, 2017, Bechdel was appointed as Vermont's third Cartoonist Laureate.